Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Evaluation techniques

-\\ where $\mathbb{P}_{\Phi}$ is a valid probability distribution; $\mathbb{P}_{{\Phi}}(i)$ denotes the fractional contribution of the feature $\mathbf{x}_i$ to the total magnitude of the attribution.
-Sparseness is based on the Gini index \citep{Hurley2008}, Complexity is calculated as the entropy.
-Since low entropy is desirable, the score is normalized based on Eq. \eqref{eq:RobNorm}.
-For Eq. \eqref{eq:SPA}, a high Gini index indicates sparseness, and the score is normalized based on Eq. \eqref{eq:FaithNorm}.\\
+\\ where $\text{H}(\cdot)$ is the Shannon entropy, $\mathcal{P}({\Phi}^m)$ is a valid probability distribution across the fractional contribution of all features $\mathbf{x}_i$ of $\mathbf{x}$ to the total magnitude of the explanation values $\sum_{j \in[d]}\left|{\Phi}({f},c, \mathbf{x})_j\right|$, $d$ is the total number of pixels in $\mathbf{x}$, $f$ is the network function and $c$ is the explained class.
+Sparseness is based on the Gini index \citep{Hurley2008}, while Complexity is calculated using the entropy (see also \citet{Bhatt2020} and \citet{Chalasani2020}, where both metric functions are discussed in more detail).
+While the lower the entropy, the less complex the explanation, a high Gini index indicates less complexity.